Give up your LPG subsidy, Gautam Adani tells his employees

-Days after the PM’s ‘Give It Up’ call for the well-off to forego the subsidy, his good friend Gautam Adani sent a letter to his 8,000 employees urging them to do the same; some say they feel pressured into following the ‘appeal’ even though it is supposed to be voluntary
+Days after PM Narendra Modi’s ‘Give It Up’ call for the well-off to forego the subsidy, his good friend Gautam Adani sent a letter to his 8,000 employees urging them to do the same

 Just days after Prime Minister Narendra Modi issued a clarion call to the well-off to give up LPG subsidy, his good friend Gautam Adani was among the first to respond in a big way.
 The ‘Give It Up’ campaign was launched by the PM on March 27 and, just three days later, the Adani Group chairman nudged his employees to participate.